i-a-n/unionjkl/_posts/2017-01-24-top-eleven-tiki-bars.markdown

 includeSyntax:	false
 ---

 <p><span class='illuminated-letter'>I</span>f you haven’t been to a tiki bar—possibly due to some vague, unfounded fear of walking into a place packed with middle-aged Jimmy Buffet fans in Hawaiian shirts—you’re missing out big time.
-Like any other type of restaurant, tiki-themed bars come in every size and style: at the Trader Vic’s in the Beverly Hills Hilton, the bartenders wear bowties; at Otto’s Shrunken Head in Manhattan, the mohawked bartender can’t hear you over the Sex Pistols album blaring through the speakers.
+Like any other type of restaurant, tiki-themed bars come in every size and style: at the Trader Vic’s in the Beverly Hills Hilton, the bartenders wear bow ties; at Otto’s Shrunken Head in Manhattan, the mohawked bartender can’t hear you over the Sex Pistols album blaring through the speakers.
 What I’m saying is, you’re reaching into a mixed bag here.
 </p>
 <p>So, after visiting a whole bunch of them across the country, I thought I’d make a list of my eleven favorite places to get a tropical cocktail in the United States.
 If you’re lucky enough to find yourself in one of the following cities, do yourself a favor and check out a bar on the list below.
 You’ll love it.
 I promise.</p>